yoriiis/svg-chunk-webpack-plugin/README.md

 ## Example

 The project includes a minimalist example in the `./example` directory.
-Run the `npm run build:example` command to execute the Webpack example and see SvgChunkWebpackPlugin implementation in action.
+Run the `npm run build:example` command to execute the Webpack example and see SvgChunkWebpackPlugin's implementation in action.

 ## Basic usage

-The plugin will generates one SVG sprite for each entrypoints.
+The plugin will generate one SVG sprite for each entrypoints.
 Sprites are built in the output path directory with all the other assets.
-Each sprite filename is composed by the entrypoint name (`sprite-home.svg` in the example below).
+Each sprite filename is composed with its entrypoint name (in the example below, that would be `home.svg`).

 First, let's add the loader and the plugin to the Webpack configuration.